terraref/drone-pipeline/CONTRIBUTING.md

 ## Branches

 We are using a 'issue branch', 'develop', and 'master' form of branching (which you may already be familiar with).
-Each issue has it's own branch on which development is done.
+Each issue has its own branch on which development is done.
 When an issue is completed, its branch is merged into the development branch **with** history compression.
 To make a release, the develop branch is merged into the master branch by an authorized user.

 ### Issue Branch Naming

-The branch name must start with the type of development that is being done; this should be simmilar to the issue type.
+The branch name must start with the type of development that is being done; this should be similar to the issue type.
 For example, the branch for an `Issue Report` ticket would start with `issue`, and `Feature Request` would start with `feature`.

 Next, the issue number directly follows the starting name, separated by a hyphen.
 For example, `Task` #23 would have a starting branch name of `task-23`.

 Finally a slash `/` and a very brief description is appended.
-The description can contain alpha-numeric characters and hypens.
+The description can contain alpha-numeric characters and hyphens.
 Hyphens are used to separate words in this part of the name; underscores and other symbols are not allowed.

 For example, the branch for Issue Report #7, for removing any trailing underscores from files names, could be named `issue-7/remove-trailing-chars`.